 Mario Lopez Net Worth

 Mario Lopez Net Worth and Salary: Mario Lopez is an American actor, television host, and spokesman who has a net worth of $25 million.
-Today, Lopez is probably best known for his work as an entertainment journalist on the show Extra, although he experienced earlier fame with a breakthrough role in Saved by the Bell.
+Today, Lopez is probably best known for his work as an entertainment journalist on the show Extra, although he experienced earlier fame with a breakthrough role on Saved by the Bell.
 After hosting and appearing in a range of reality TV shows, Mario Lopez Jr. has become one of the most recognizable faces in the entertainment industry.
 Mario's annual salary for his duties on Extra is $6 million.

 It soon became clear that he excelled at virtually anything his parents encouraged him to do – including acting.
 While he was starting his career as a child actor, Mario Lopez also became a competitive wrestler.
 In his senior year of high school in 1991, Mario Lopez placed second in San Diego and seventh in California during wrestling championships.

-Early Acting Career: Mario Lopez was quickly snapped up by an acting agent at the age of ten.
+Early Acting Career: Mario Lopez was quickly snapped up by an acting agent at the age of 10.
 His various talents – particularly in dance – made him an obvious choice for commercials and advertisements.
 Prior to achieving success in television, a young Mario Lopez booked countless commercial roles.

 At age 11, Mario Lopez booked his first major acting role with a.k.a Pablo.
 The comedic series was soon canceled, but Lopez went on to star in Youth Incorporated, showing off his drumming and dancing skills for three seasons.
 Another early role came in 1987 when he played a Latino boy in The Golden Girls.
 In '88, Mario Lopez appeared in the critically acclaimed film Colors as a member of a Hispanic gang.